ecwpz91/ecwpz91.github.io/_posts/2017-06-22-getting-and-installing-ansible-tower.md

         # Build the Tower VM.
         vagrant up

-        # Log into the VM
+        # Log into the VM, and Tower will display a message
+        # with connection information
         vagrant ssh

-        # Login as super user, and Tower will display a message
-        # with connection information
-        sudo su

 6. Visit the URL provided by the login welcome message (something like `https://10.42.0.42/`), and after confirming a security exception for the Ansible Tower certificate, login with the credentials from Step 6.